deysipaniagua7/nosql-challenge/README.md

 # nosql-challenge
-This is the repository that holds my Module 12 nosql-Challenge.
+This is the repository that holds my Module 12 NOSQL-Challenge.

 Module Overview: The challenge was divided into 3 parts: Database and Jupyter Notebook Set Up, Update the Database, and Exploratory Analysis.